Carlos Monje

 Carlos Alberto Monje Jr. is an American government official and senior advisor to Secretary Pete Buttigieg.
-He has served as the Under Secretary of Transportation for Policy within the Biden administration since July 2021.
+He served as the Under Secretary of Transportation for Policy within the Biden administration from July 2021 to April 2024.

 Early life and education

 Monje is the first in his family born in the United States; his family is from Argentina.
 He graduated from Harvard University.

 Career

 Obama administration

 Monje served as deputy policy director at Obama for America and a special assistant in President Obama's DC Senate office where he handled homeland security and veterans affairs.
-He was helpful with the Senate confirmation of two cabinet secretaries as part of the Obama transition team's 2008 national security working group.
 Monje was chief of staff of the United States Domestic Policy Council and Special Assistant to the President during the Obama administration.
 He previously served as Acting Under Secretary and he was nominated by President Barack Obama in 2014 and 2015 to be the Assistant Secretary for Transportation Policy for the U.S. Department of Transportation, he was confirmed by the Senate on March 16, 2015, by a vote of 94–0.
 He then oversaw implementation of surface transportation programs, the discretionary grant programs, and efforts to promote equity and economic development.